pi-hole/pi-hole/README.md

 ## Technical Details

 The Pi-hole is an **advertising-aware DNS/Web server**.
 If an ad domain is queried, a small Web page or GIF is delivered in place of the advertisement.
+You can also [replace ads with any image you want](http://pi-hole.net/faq/is-it-possible-to-change-the-blank-page-that-takes-place-of-the-ads-to-something-else/) since it is just a simple Webpage taking place of the ads.

 A more detailed explanation of the installation can be found [here](http://jacobsalmela.com/block-millions-ads-network-wide-with-a-raspberry-pi-hole-2-0).